aimazin/Udacity_Capstone_Dog_Breed/README.md

 ## Acknowledgements

-Udacity Team for all Ihave been taught
+Udacity Team for all I have been taught

 ## Licence